nspyrison/spinifex_study/README.md

 This repository contains the code, app, ethics approval, data, analysis, and findings paper.
 It is structured as follows:

-????????? apps                # Contains the shiny application ????????? apps_supplementary  # Supplementary and setup, simulation, figure production
+- apps               # Contains the shiny application
+- apps_supplementary # Supplementary and setup, simulation, figure production
-????????? ethics              # Ethics documents and approval from Monash University ?????????
-IEEE_example        # Ignore (example IEEE tex and template) ????????? paper               # Directory for the article ???   ????????? data_study      # Data at various stages for the study ???   ????????? data_survey     # Data at various stages for the post-study survey
+- ethics             # Ethics documents and approval from Monash University
+- paper              # Directory for the article
+- paper/data_study   # Data at various stages for the study
+- paper/data_survey  # Data at various stages for the post-study survey
-???   ????????? figures         # Figures, and table output (.rds)
+- paper/figures      # Figures, and table output (rds files)
-???   ?????????
-R               # Analysis (mixed_model_regression.rmd) and figure scripts
+- paper/R            # Analysis (mixed_model_regression.rmd) and figure scripts
-????????? paper_aux           # Ignore (example rmd file compiling to old IEEE template)
+- tvcg-journal-latex-2019.10.01 # Ignore (example latex template)

 Tours are produced and saved with the [spinifex](https://github.com/nspyrison/spinifex) package.